 The last part of the configuration is telling FreeSWITCH to load the new module and unload the pass-thru one (if you have it).
 If you are using FusionPBX, do the following:

-1. Go to the modules page and enable the bcg729 codec, disabled any other 729 you may have.
+1. Go to the modules page and enable the bcg729 codec, disable any other 729 you may have.

 2. Edit the global variables and verify in the codec string you have 729 in the list if you have not.